Engin-Boot/pong-stage-muskan01/Stage0/Player-1-action.md

 This module defines different actions taken by player 1 in different scenarios and the respective results which takes places.
 The racket associated with player 1 is racket 1.
+Also, this holds all the dimensions, speed and movement of racket 1

 ## Acceptance Criteria